chrisbenincasa/tunarr/docs/getting-started/installation.md

 Tunarr is released in pre-built binaries for Windows (x64), macOS (x64), and Linux (x64).

-Like Docker images, we currently have a single release, `edge` that updates hourly.
+Like Docker images, binaries are released with versions as well as a singular 'edge' build which is released bihourly.

-Prebuilt binaries can be found at [https://github.com/chrisbenincasa/tunarr/releases/tag/edge](https://github.com/chrisbenincasa/tunarr/releases/tag/edge)
+Prebuilt edge binaries can be found at [https://github.com/chrisbenincasa/tunarr/releases/tag/edge](https://github.com/chrisbenincasa/tunarr/releases/tag/edge)

 !!! info